Dynamical properties of convex cocompact actions in projective space: Expansion implies convex cocompactness

 Since $x_n \to x$, and the distance from $\gamma x_n$ to $\gamma z_n$ is at most $\eps_n$, $z_n$ converges to $x$ as well.

 Proposition \ref{prop:supporting_hyperplanes_exist} implies that there is \emph{some} supporting hyperplane of $\Omega$ which intersects $z_n$.
-Any such sequence of supporting hyperplanes must subconverge to a supporting hyperplane of $\Omega$ at $x$.
-This supporting hyperplane contains $V$, so there is a sequence $V_n \in \Gr(k,d)$ supporting $\Omega$ at $z_n$, which subconverges to $V$.
+Any such sequence of supporting hyperplanes must sub-converge to a supporting hyperplane of $\Omega$ at $x$.
+This supporting hyperplane contains $V$, so there is a sequence $V_n \in \Gr(k,d)$ supporting $\Omega$ at $z_n$, which sub-converges to $V$.

-Since we know $\gamma \cdot z_n$ realizes the distance from $\gamma \cdot x_n$ to $\dee \Omega$, we must have
+Since we know $\gamma z_n$ realizes the distance from $\gamma x_n$ to $\dee \Omega$, we must have

 Then, Lemma \ref{lem:subspace_achieving_dist_exists} implies that we can choose subspaces $W_n \in \Gr(k,d)$ containing $x_n$ so that

 Since $d_\P(\gamma x_n, \gamma V_n)$ converges to $0$, $d_H(\gamma W_n, \gamma V_n)$ does as well.
 Since $\gamma$ is fixed, and $V_n$ converges to $V$, $W_n$ also converges to $V$.
 So eventually, both $V_n$ and $W_n$ lie in the $E(\gamma)$-expanding neighborhood $U$ of $V$, meaning that we have